josemarioomrqz/4543-5993-Spatial-Maps/Assignments_Completed/02-Missile_Geometry_202/_micro_lessons/07-Bearing/README.md

-# Module 07 — Bearing
+# Assignments Completed for Module 07 — Bearing

 Compass direction as a computable quantity: what bearing means, how to calculate it, and how it drives trajectory and navigation logic.